iamMrGaurav/iamMrGaurav/README.md

 ### 🌩️ WELCOME TO THE CODE NEXUS

 Hey there, tech voyager!
 I’m **Gaurav Poudel**, a result-driven software engineer with a **First Class Honors Degree in Computing** from London Metropolitan University.
-With over **2 years of battle-tested experience**, I’m here to brew scalable microservices, craft slick mobile apps, and tame the wild clouds—all while keeping the vibes high and the bugs low.
+With over **2 years of working experience**

 #### 🎯 MY QUEST LOG
 - **Currently:** Software Engineer at Starmaker - Rockstar Studioz, rocking the code stage.